Mrrvm/Orient/image_proc/Camera_take3/input/README.md

+# Obtain data

+Data may be obtained through a motion capture software ([OptiTrack Motive](https://v20.wiki.optitrack.com/index.php?title=Quick_Start_Guide:_Getting_Started) for example), or using a grid or even a chessboard.

-#  How to set data for testing
+#  Set data for testing

 To test real data under the Matlab Estimator, it must be set on the following formats.